Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> Compared to the values from June 1999, the cumulative effects of the drought in June 2001 can be observed, as the most severe droughts peak at -44 inches compared to -18.
 Northeastern Kentucky, where the drought had been most severe in June 1999, has some of the mildest drought values by June of 2001.
 The directional effects (west to northeast) that were present in June of 1999 have also changed, as the most severe drought values are now in central Kentucky.  </p> <br>

+<p> (Introduce why multivariate methods are useful here for insight, add something on trend effect over time, how these stations could be grouped together, etc.) </p> <br>

+<p> At this point, it would be insightful to evaluate and observe shared characteristics from the overall group of variables.
+Suffice to say, it would be burdensome to create and even more tedious to navigate 34 more maps for each of the remaining months.
+Instead, multivariate clustering methods will be used to group similar weather stations together and create various visuals such as time series plots and maps.  </p> <br>

 <h3> Introducing Multivariate Methods: Agglomerative Clustering and K-Means </h3> <br>

-<p> Now, two types of multivariate clustering methods will be used to explore trends throughout the entire drought anomaly dataset.
+<p> Two types of multivariate clustering methods will be used to explore trends throughout the entire drought anomaly dataset.
 Unlike univariate methods, it is often the case that there is no clear answer as to which methods or set of parameters are statistically ideal.
-Heuristics and empirical observation are usually incorporated as starting points, and from there, certain measures can be chosen to help illustrate trends more clearly.
+Heuristics, empirical observation, and background knowledge are usually incorporated as starting points, and from there, certain measures can be chosen to help illustrate trends more clearly.
 First, a simple empirical look will be made using agglomerative clustering methods to create a dendrogram of the cumulative drought anomalies at each weather station.
 Then, a more refined analysis will be conducted with K-means.
 This portion of the project is more reliant on R, as there are only so many ways to analyze multivariate data in ArcGIS Pro.      </p> <br>

 <p> <em> Note: It is possible to conduct a K-means analysis in ArcGIS Pro with the multivariate clustering tool in the spatial statistics toolbox.
 A time-series box plot can also be created from this tool, as well as an analysis of the psuedo-F score.
 For agglomerative clustering, a dendrogram can be created in ArcGIS Pro, though it requires a signature file.
 RStudio, however, provides algorithms that can be used to depict and evaluate the quality of a clustering. </em> </p> <br>